mitodl/ocw-studio/README.md

 # Enabling Concourse-CI integration
-You can enable Concourse-CI integration to create and trigger publishing pipelines.
+Concourse-CI integration is enabled by default to create and trigger publishing pipelines, but you will need to follow some additional steps before it is fully functional.
 - Set up github integration as described above
 - Set up a Concourse-CI instance with a team, username, and password
 - Add the following to your .env file:
     ```
-    CONTENT_SYNC_PIPELINE=content_sync.pipelines.concourse.ConcourseGithubPipeline
     AWS_PREVIEW_BUCKET_NAME=<S3 bucket for draft content>
     AWS_PUBLISH_BUCKET_NAME=<S3 bucket for live content>
     GIT_DOMAIN=<root domain for github repos, ie github.com>